malgamves/CommunityWriterPrograms/README.md

 - [Auth0](https://auth0.com/guest-authors) - Up to $450 per piece
   > Technical tutorials with code.
 Pick from a list of possible articles.
 - [Baeldung](https://www.baeldung.com/contribution-guidelines) - $40 - $150 (for articles; they accept also mini-articles and improvments (Java))
   > Baeldung is a technical site focused mainly on the Java ecosystem, but also Kotlin, Scala, Linux, and general Computer Science – with a reach of about 10M page views per month.
 We publish tutorials and how-to articles – with a very practical, code-focused, and to-the-point style.

 - [Bejamas](https://bejamas.io/paid-writing-program/) - Waiting for details
   > Jamstack, serverless and modern web development.
 Pitch a topic or pick from a list of possible articles
 - [Bird Eats Bug](https://birdeatsbug.com/jobs/technical-content-writer) - $100 - $300 (Tutorial)
   > Write technical content related to Bird Eats Bug or software development and we will compensate you between $100-$300 for each article of yours that gets publish, depending on the quality and scope of the article.
 - [CircleCI](https://circleci.com/blog/guest-writer-program/)  - Up to $300 per piece
   > Technical tutorials with code.
 Pick from a list of possible articles.

+- [Clubhouse.io](https://clubhouse.io/clubhouse-write-earn-give-program/) - Up to $600 per piece
+  > Technical tutorials and how-to guides.
+Pick from a list of possible articles.

 - [Code Tuts+](https://code.tutsplus.com/articles/call-for-authors-write-for-tuts--cms-22034) - $100 (Quick tip) $250 (Tutorial)
   > Technical focused articles.
 Pick from a list of possible articles.